diana-hep/oamap/README.rst

 Extension
 ~~~~~~~~~

 Six generators (primitive, list, union, record, tuple, and pointer) are enough to *encode* a wide variety of data, but not enough to fully specify how the data are to be used at runtime.
-For instance, we don't have an explicit "string" type because a string is just a ``List("uint8")`` and it's better to not repeat the logic of how to encode variable-length lists for a special case like strings.
+For instance, there isn't an explicit "string" type because a string is just a ``List("uint8")`` and it's better to not repeat the logic of how to encode variable-length lists for a special case like strings.
 However, we would want to interpret text strings differently from lists of 1-byte numbers in a data analysis.

 All schemas have a ``name`` attribute to make that distinction.
 Record names were discussed above as a way to distinguish records that have the same field names and types, but names can be used to distinguish any type.